fullerjamesr/uchicago-spa-docs/vitrobot.rst

 .. tip::
    A good way to calibrate this is to run the vitrobot with blot papers but without tweezers loaded and observe how close the blotting papers approach.
 A good value of blot force will be the *lowest* positive value at which the bottom edge of the papers repeatably-but-just-barely touch in the absence of a grid.
 That way, when a grid is present, there should be good consistent contact across the grid surface.

 **Blot time:** How long the blotting pads will be closed around your sample.
 This is the primary vitrobot parameter that is screened.
 However, screening can be fairly coarse – remember that the angled nature of the blot pads tends to generate a range of ice thickness across the grid.
-For holey surfaces and standard buffers (i.e., sub-CMC detergents and no additives that increase viscosity), good ice is usually observed between 3 and 6 seconds when blot force is set as described above.
+For holey surfaces and standard buffers (i.e., sub-CMC detergents and no additives that modify viscosity), good ice is usually observed between 3 and 6 seconds when blot force is set as described above.
 Often it is best to focus on perfecting the nature of the underlying sample (concentration, upstream purification steps, complex integrity, any ligands or buffer additives) at only one or two blot times (e.g., 3.5 and 5 seconds) before fine-tuning this parameter to maximize the number of squares of optimal ice thickness for final data collection.

 **Drain time:** The delay between blotting pad retraction and plunging.
 Under most conditions, skipping this (set to 0 seconds) is the norm, as it prolongs the time that the sample exists as a thin liquid film with significant air-water interface(s).
 However, it can sometimes lead to an improvement in the resulting distribution of ice, as it allows more time for the thin film to equilibrate/relax after separating from the blotting papers.
 For example, gold surfaces are more difficult to fully hydrophilize by glow discharge, and as a result tend to give “puddles” of thicker ice in the middle of grid squares.
 Adding 1 second of drain time can help alleviate this.